Dai (DAI) Price Tops $1.00

-Dai (DAI) traded 0% lower against the U.S. dollar during the 1-day period ending at 22:00 PM ET on October 16th.
-Over the last week, Dai has traded 0% higher against the U.S. dollar.
-Dai has a market cap of $5.36 billion and approximately $83.29 million worth of Dai was traded on exchanges in the last day.
-One Dai token can now be bought for approximately $1.00 or 0.00001473 BTC on exchanges.
+Dai (DAI) traded up 0% against the US dollar during the 1-day period ending at 0:00 AM ET on October 18th.
+One Dai token can now be bought for approximately $1.00 or 0.00001460 BTC on exchanges.
+Dai has a market cap of $5.36 billion and approximately $64.54 million worth of Dai was traded on exchanges in the last 24 hours.
+During the last week, Dai has traded up 0% against the US dollar.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.